kennywall/import-test/_posts/2010-07-24-regional-cloud-storage-centers.md

 Industry Niche Storage Centers
 Municipal and Government Storage Centers

 Service providers are already lining up to ensure interoperability  between their cloud storage software and the OpenStack.
 Now all we need are more data center  nodes to plug into the cloud infrastructure and provide specialty and  regional cloud storage.
-With these types of storage facilities you can know where your data is at a very granular level.</p>
+With these types of storage facilities you can know where your data is at a very granular level.
-<center><p><a href="http://apievangelist.com/2010/07/24/regional-cloud-storage-centers/" style='padding:25px; font-sze:18px; font-weight: bold;'>Read Full Story</a></p></center>